ibm-cloud-docs/appid/customizing-tokens.md

 Adjusting the lifetime of these tokens is a trade-off between system performance and application security.
 A longer token lifespan reduces the number of times a client has to initiate a token refresh flow.
 However, this also means that if your application is ever compromised, a malicious actor has more time to abuse stolen tokens.

-system performance = user experience = normal app is user experience but if using app to app then it would be system performance.
-User focused is probs the best for now

-If you steal my access token then its compromised ... but if I get into your entire app is compromised.
-Access token

 The default lifespan of these tokens is 1 hour.
 You can set your token expiration (in minutes) to any value between 5 and 1440.

-Figure out how to merge token information.

 After expiration, the client must acquire new tokens using a refresh token or by forcing the user to re-authenticate.

 **Refresh Tokens**

 [Refresh Tokens](authorization.html#tokens) are used exclusively for retrieving new access and identity tokens.
 If using a confidential client, such as a backend server, these can be securely persisted allowing them to have much longer lifespans.

-Can have a longer lifespan provided that you can host it on a confidential client.
-More positive and make sure to explain how refresh tokens get refreshed.

-confidential client: need a link (backend server something in OAuth 2 that's trusted to secure user information)

 The default lifespan of these tokens is 30 days.
 You can set your refresh token's expiration (in days) to any value between 1 and 90.

-Increase refresh token for better app user experience (no need to explicitly sign-in) without compromising security (i.e. Without reducing access token expiration).

 After expiration, if a new refresh token has not been requested, the user must re-authenticate.